l3nz/cli-matic/Deploy.md

 ## Pushing to Clojars

 First advance the version in project.clj.
+Make sure that CHANGELOG.md is up to date.

 Then create a lightweight tag and push it